 Above, you wanted to double-check that it was true that skies were clear and there wasn’t any rain, so you imagined that skies weren’t clear, that it was raining.
 When you did that, you concluded things that didn’t make any sense: that birds should be silent when they actually weren’t, that raindrops should be making noise when they actually weren’t.
 Because you concluded nonsensical things, you realized that your very first assumption, that it was raining, must have been incorrect!
 Therefore, you can only conclude that it isn’t raining.

-This is exactly what happened in this week's problem.
-You wanted to check that it was true that there were two children that collected the same number of rocks.
-To check this, you entertained the possibility that this wasn’t true, i.e. that they all collected different numbers of rocks.
-If you did the problem, you know how it all works out.
+This is exactly what happened in a recent problem.
+We wanted to check that it was true that there were two children in a group that collected the same number of rocks.
+To check this, we entertained the possibility that this wasn’t true, i.e. that they all collected different numbers of rocks.
+If you have done the problem, you know how it all works out.
 If not, now's the time to get started.
 Subscribe now, and see what you can prove by proving what you can't!

 Find this post interesting?
 Follow the blog using the link at the top of the page to get notified when new posts appear!